Acupuncture for Labor Pain Management

 Western Medicine has many pain management options, most commonly the epidural, or IV DemerolBut, there are side effects and many other things that women may not be aware of before making that decision.
 Now, don't get me wrong, there is a time and place for the use of medical pain management in labor.
 More often than not, the mother just needs some moral support and enough pain management to take the edge off.
 Because of this, more and more women are turning to Acupuncture/Acupressure to help them deal with labor pains more naturally.
 Unlike the Western Medical pain management options, there are no side effects to using Acupuncture for Labor analgesia.

-So, How do we Treat with Acupuncture during Labor?
+So, How do You Use Acupuncture During Labor?

 Wonderful question, I'm so glad you asked!